pkese/FsChat/README.md

-# FsChat

-Yet another GPT API client library.
+# FsChat <small>... is yet another GPT client API library</small>

-**FsChat** focuses on interactivity:
+However **FsChat** focuses on interactivity and usability:
-It shows you real time straming responses as they arrive and renders Markdown and Mermaid diagrams.
+- it shows straming responses in real time as they arrive,
+- it can render Markdown and Mermaid diagrams for you,
+- it makes it easy to interact with GPT agents programmatically.

 ## Usage: 1,2,3,4